Reviews You Can Rely On

 Underwhelming customer service

 Our critiques of the Chrome 2.0 are minimal and assume that potential buyers are not looking for a board for off-road cruising or commuting.
-This board is a little sluggish when accelerating and struggles a bit with climbing hills.
+This board is a little sluggish when accelerating and struggles with climbing hills.
 The battery life could be longer, too.
 As it is, the rider can travel at full speed for about 40 minutes (107 minutes for stop-and-go maneuvering).
 Additionally, the customer service we received wasn't great.
-Yet, all testers agreed the Chrome was a hoot on the obstacle course.
-All told, this is+ an easy-to-ride board at a good price.
+Yet, all testers agreed that Chrome was a hoot on the obstacle course.
+All told, this is an easy-to-ride board at a good price.

 Read more: Hover-1 Chrome 2.0 review